 Content marketing has won enthusiastic support in the legal community as a scalable marketing initiative with a high ROI.
 Yet content must stand out in order to make an impact, and that’s where video again can assist.
 More compelling than text and more engaging than a brochure, video is the secret to helping content marketing get noticed.
 The data is compelling — studies have shown when a video appears on a webpage, 3 in 5 visitors will watch the recording before they read even one word of text.

 Across every industry, the modern workplace is changing.
 Gone is the era of the 9 to 5 office.
 More than ever before, firms have been tasked with enabling employees to work the schedules that meet their own needs.
-With video, firms can support anytime, anywhere training and communications, as well as live-broadcast events and meetings over the web, enabling their people to achieve work-life balance and still get things done.
+With video, firms can support anytime, anywhere training and communications, as well as live-stream events and meetings over the web, enabling their people to achieve work-life balance and still get things done.

 No matter how law firms use video most often, in the end, nearly every one creates a library of video files in the process.
 Panopto is the only video platform that integrates best-of-breed recording and webcasting technology with a secure video library and a unique video search engine that makes finding information inside your videos as easy as searching for content in an email or document.